BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/part2/tazavesh_gambit.md

 **Devoted Accomplice's Energy Slash:** This is a stacking debuff that increases the damage taken from the next Energy Slashes by 25%.
 This needs to be dispelled as much as possible.

+**Focused Ritualist Unstable Rift:** Use Blinding Light or Hammer of Justice on this, it will cause the mobs to not recast it.